Salt-free, sugar-free hot sauces & seasoning

 Can I buy it by the case?

-So far, yes, but there's always some experimentation going in our kitchen.
+We offer our Original Recipe, Green Apple Chipotle, and Mango.
+And there's always some experimentation going in our kitchen.
 So if you want more heat, pour it on.
 If you want it milder, use less or dilute it.
 Or if you can't stand the heat, give your bottle to someone who can.
 Because everybody knows somebody who likes hot sauce.

 Is it organic?